 Nearly 9 out of 10 children with Wilms’ tumor can be cured.

 Surgery is a common treatment for Wilms’ tumor.
 Your child may have all or just part of their kidney removed.
 Our surgeons and your child’s care team do all they can to keep your child’s kidneys working well.
 Learn more about Wilms’ tumor surgery at MSK Kids.

 Chemotherapy for Wilms’ Tumor

-For stage I and stage II tumors with normal-looking cells, surgery and chemotherapy are often enough to cure Wilms’ tumor.
-If your child’s tumor comes back after treatment, we recommend either stronger chemotherapy, newer treatments that target specific genetic mutations in the tumor, or a clinical trial.
+For stage 1 and stage 2 tumors with normal-looking cells, surgery and chemotherapy are often enough to cure Wilms’ tumor.
+If your child’s tumor comes back after treatment, we may recommend:

 Radiation Therapy for Wilms’ Tumor

 For children with advanced Wilms’ tumors, we often combine chemotherapy and surgery with radiation.
 This is for stage 2 tumors with cells that do no look normal, stage 3 tumors, stage 4 tumors, and tumors that come back after treatment.